 All British passport holders require a visa for India.
 Please ensure that you have at least two empty pages in your passport and that your passport is valid for a minimum of 190 days from the time of submitting your visa application.
 At the time of departure you will be able to travel as long as both the passport and the visa are valid.

-Personal applications: to apply for an Indian visa please visit http://in.vfsglobal.co.uk where you can apply, pay online and schedule an appointment to submit your application in person at your nearest centre, dependent on your home address.
+Personal applications: To apply for an Indian visa please visit http://in.vfsglobal.co.uk where you can apply, pay online and schedule an appointment to submit your application in person at your nearest centre, dependent on your home address.

-Online applications: British Passport holders are now eligible to apply for an e-visa online, you must ensure your passport is machine readable and has a biometric chip (without this you may be denied entry into India).
-The cost of a single entry tourist e-visa is US$60.00 and will be converted into pounds by your bank.
+Online applications: British passport holders are now eligible to apply for an e-visa online, you must ensure your passport is machine readable and has a biometric chip (without this you may be denied entry into India).
+The cost of a single entry tourist e-visa is US$75.00 and will be converted into pounds by your bank.
 The website to apply for the e-visa is: indianvisaonline.gov.in.
 Here you will find all the information to assist you with the completion of your application.

-Postal applications: you must either apply and pay online, print off the completed application form, payment confirmation and submit by post; or alternatively, you must apply online, print off the completed application and submit along with payment by postal order.
+Postal applications: You must either apply and pay online, print off the completed application form, payment confirmation and submit by post; or alternatively, you must apply online, print off the completed application and submit along with payment by postal order.
 Personal cheques are NOT accepted.
 In both cases you must submit your passport along with a self-addressed stamped envelope and two, 2x2” passport photos to: